mk-fg/convergence/README.md

      [daemonization](http://0pointer.de/public/systemd-man/daemon.html) - can be
      done either naively from shell, with os-specific "start-stop-daemon" in init-scripts or proper init like upstart or systemd.

+   - Allows more stuff to be configurable.

+   - Verifier backends can be installed as a "convergence.verifier" entry points.

    - TODO: [CrossBear](https://pki.net.in.tum.de/) verifier via dns-txt they provide.